normalvectorllc/beryl/README.md

 ### Project Structure
 - Turborepo for monorepo management
-- TypeScript for type safety
+- TypeScript for frontend
+- Python for backend
-- Vitest for unit and integration tests
+- Vitest for frontend unit and integration tests

 ## Project Setup

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm (v7 or higher)
+- Python (v3.7 or higher)
+- pip (latest version)

 ### Installation